 Learn how to make real homemade caramel apples with my success tips, video tutorial, and carefully explained recipe.
 This from-scratch caramel is buttery, sweet, and if cooked a little longer, is also excellent for soft caramel candies.
 This festive fall dessert is always fun to make, decorate, serve, and eat!

-Welcome to the October Baking Challenge!
-Fall is in full swing and what better way to celebrate than with a traditional county fair inspired treat?!
 I originally published homemade caramel apples in my cookbook Sally’s Candy Addiction.
 There you’ll also find candy how-to’s and recipes including toffee, candy apples, caramels, fudge, truffles, chocolate bark, taffy, and marshmallows.
 I decided to slightly adapt my original recipe, adding a little more butter and corn syrup for a softer, silkier caramel coating.

 Real Homemade Caramel Apples